blakepell/WpfLibraries/docs/MvvmFoundation.Wpf.md

 # MvvmFoundation.Wpf

-This library is a .NET Core port of the MvvmFoundation.Wpf library that used to exist on CodePlex and was written by Josh Smith.
-It has been updated to additionally support .NET Core targets for the purpose of allowing old projects that use it to be updated to .NET Core.
+This library is an updated .NET Core port of the MvvmFoundation.Wpf library, originally hosted on CodePlex.
+It now extends its support to .NET Core targets as well as the legacy .NET Framework ones.

 ### Nuget Package